yourbase/yb/README.md

 * *Consistent local and CI tooling* How a project is built as part of the CI/CD process should not be any different than how it is built on a developer's machine.
 Keeping tooling in-sync means predictable results and a better developer experience for everyone.
-(Although local builds are not fully isolated yet)

 * *Accelerated on-boarding* Many projects have long sets of instructions that are required for a developer to get started.
 With YB, the experience is as